search

 For more on custom post types, see How to Create Custom Post Types.

-To remove the widgets that come by default with WordPress, add the following code to your theme’s functions.php file:
+If you want to add the excerpt box for pages too, add the following code to your theme’s functions.php file:

 }